znort987/blockparser/README.md

     --------

         . znort987 indicated this would not likely compile on anything but x86-84 ubuntu with with at least GCC >= 4.4.
 I managed to get it to compile on scientific linux with GCC 4.4.6 with a few code tweaks.

         .
 It used to require alot of RAM with bitcoin, but peercoin has a relatively small blockchain so this doesn't appear to be as big of a problem as of now.

         .
 The code isn't particularly clean or well architected.
 It was just a quick way for znort987 to learn about bitcoin and snakie for peercoin.
 There isnt much in the way of comments either.

         .
 OTOH, it is fairly simple, short, and efficient.
 If you want to understand how the blockchain data structure works, the code in parser.cpp is a solid way to start.

         .
-There are probably tons of peercoin bugs, but so far dumpTX, closure, balances, taint, pristine and transactions all seem to work well.
+There are probably tons of peercoin bugs, but so far dumpTX, closure, balances, taint, pristine and transactions functions all seem to work well.

     Hacking the code:
     -----------------